kennyleung-su/cs231n-sl-classification/README.md

 │   │   └ ...
 │   └ ...
 ```
-# TODO Eun Hiroshi's code to extract the videos into frames / combine it with prepare_dataset.py
+TODO: Run Hiroshi's code to extract the videos into frames / combine it with prepare_dataset.py

 Next, run prepare_dataset.py
 ```